-Overall, 2018 rainfall was average for the region with 15.95 inches measured at the Spokane Airport.
-However, 2018 had two wetter than average months: April and December.
-These two wet months contributed 45% of the total volume of Combined Sewer Overflows for an otherwise relatively dry year.
+Overall, 2019 rainfall was average for the region with 15.45 inches measured at the Spokane Airport.
+However, 2019 had a large storm in May 2019, and two snowier than average months: February and September.
+The May 2019 storm alone - which qualified as a 2-year storm to a 100-year storm depending on where precipitation was measured - contributed 57% of the total volume of Combined Sewer Overflows.

-- In April 2018, five storm events contributed to a combined 11.5 million gallons of sewage that overflowed into the Spokane River. - In December 2018, eight storm events contributed to a combined 7.4 million gallons of sewage that overflowed into the Spokane River.
+- Despite being the second snowiest February on record, no sewage overflowed to the Spokane River in February 2019. - On May 16-17, 2019, a large storm event contributed to a combined 17.4 million gallons of sewage that overflowed into the Spokane River with 17 thousand gallons overflowing into Latah (Hangman) Creek. - In September 2019, two storm events contributed to a combined 803,000 gallons of sewage that overflowed into the Spokane River.